juwain/experimental.dev/src/posts/blending-modes-grid-🖤.md

 </article>
 ```

 The `.brand` block is displayed as a grid.
-The grid has 20 "fluid" rows and columns + 1 side fixed width column with text:
+The grid has 20 "fluid" rows and columns + 1 side fixed-width column with text:

 ```css
 .brand {